RyanParsley/rpdc/src/content/blog/zod.md

 ## Conclusion

-Integrating Zod with TypeScript offers a powerful combination for enhancing type safety in your web development projects.
-By following the workflow and best practices outlined in this post, you can leverage the strengths of both tools to create more robust, type-safe applications.
+Integrating Zod with TypeScript offers a powerful combination for enhancing type safety in your web apps.
 As you implement this approach, you'll likely find that the initial investment in setting up Zod schemas pays dividends in terms of code reliability and maintainability.

-Remember, the key to success is finding the right balance between compile-time and runtime type checking, and using each tool where it shines brightest.
-Happy coding!